solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 6. Browse for the `wal_level` parameters
 7. Set the value to `logical`
 8. Select **Save**
+9. Select **Save & Restart**
-9. Repeat the same steps for any replicas and for the **PREFIX-pg-flex-REGION-14** instance
+10. Repeat the same steps for any replicas and for the **PREFIX-pg-flex-REGION-14** instance

 ### Task 2: Create tables and data

-1. In your lab virtual machine, open a command prompt, run the following command to connect to your database, be sure to replace `PREFIX` with your lab information (optionally you can use pgAdmin to open a psql window):
+1. In your lab virtual machine, open a command prompt, run the following command to connect to your database, be sure to replace `PREFIX` and `REGION` with your lab information (optionally you can use pgAdmin to open a psql window):

     ```cmd
     psql -h PREFIX-pg-flex-REGION-16.postgres.database.azure.com -U s2admin -d airbnb